selfcustody/krux/docs/getting-started/features/KEF_Specifications.md

 * At its base, **a KEF envelope is a format of bytes -- so are all of its inputs**.
 Remember this when converting strings gathered for the `key` and `id`.
 Consider being strict about offering a reasonably minimal set of characters, common and available on other devices and/or international keyboards when encrypting -- then encode unicode codepoints (if not ascii) directly to their utf-8 representations without normalization.
 For decryption, more characters could be offered when gathering the `key`, and multiple normalization strategies may be tried, so that secrets may be recovered.
 Consider some capability of displaying both `key` and `id` as bytes, and gathering the `key` as bytes either directly or via hex/base64 conversion if necessary, to enable recovery.
 Do NOT assume that a user originally used a particular implementation to encrypt a KEF envelope.

 * **On the importance of a STRONG user-supplied `key`** This cannot be stressed enough to each user of KEF.
-While KEF allows for key-stretching via `id` and `iterations`, and offers modes that require a random `IV` or nonce, **KEF offers no expectation of security for a weak user-supplied `key`**.
-Consider making this point clear to users before each encryption and/or some measurement of `key` strength once gathered.
+While KEF allows for key-stretching via `id` and `iterations`, and offers modes that require a random `IV` / Nonce, **KEF offers no expectation of security for a weak user-supplied `key`**.
+Consider making this point clear to users before encrypting and/or offer an indication of `key` strength once gathered.
 If a KEF envelope has been created with a "weak" `key` and stored accessible to others, user should assume that their secret has been leaked.
 Consider encouraging users to make sane choices about the characters they use in their `key`, aware that non-ascii characters offered by one implementation may not be easy to enter on another, or that a recognizable glyph may not exist on other devices for them to verify their `key` when decrypting.

 * **On security** Not all KEF `versions` offer the same security guarantees, so implementors MUST take care to protect against "unsafe" usage.
 As already mentioned: be strict and fail to encrypt when "unsafe"; be tolerant and vague while decrypting.
 Support for decrypt-only on a particular version is perfectly valid should an implementation choose to "nudge" users towards a more-secure version where it supports full encrypt/decrypt functionality.